Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Related Works

 \subsection{Dark Visual Datasets}

 There have been emerging research interests towards high-level tasks in low-illumination environments in the field of computer vision.
 This increasing attention leads to a number of image-based datasets in dark environments.
 The earlier datasets were mainly designed for image enhancement or restoration, which include LOL \citep{wei2018deep}, SID \citep{chen2018learning}, ExDARK \citep{loh2019getting} and DVS-Dark \citep{zhang2020DVS}.
 Specifically, LOL \citep{wei2018deep} and SID \citep{chen2018learning} consist of pairs of images shot under different exposure time or ISO, while ExDARK \citep{loh2019getting} contains images collected from various online platforms.
 DVS-Dark consists of event images instead of RGB images, which can respond to changes in brightness, and the recent work \citep{lv2021attention} proposed to further extend the scale of the dataset by introducing synthetic low-light images.
-These research interests have also expanded to the video domain.
-Several video datasets, such as DRV \citep{chen2019seeing} and SMOID \citep{jiang2019learning}, have been proposed specifically for low-light video enhancement, which include raw videos captured in dark environments and corresponding noise-free videos obtained by using long-exposure.
-However, these datasets mainly encompass static scenes with trivial dynamic motion and therefore are not suitable for AR which significantly relies on motion information.
-Furthermore, both datasets are of small scales (e.g. 179 samples for DRV \citep{chen2019seeing} and 202 samples for SMOID \citep{jiang2019learning}).
-In this paper, we introduce the ARID dataset containing more samples of various actions as our evaluation benchmark.
+These research interests have also expanded to the video domain. {